nicolargo/glances/docs/gw/influxdb.rst

 InfluxDB v2 (from InfluxDB v1.8.x/Flux and InfluxDB v2.x)
 ---------------------------------------------------------

+Note: The InfluxDB v2 client (https://pypi.org/project/influxdb-client/)
+is only available for Python 3.6 or higher.

 The connection should be defined in the Glances configuration file as
 following: